JETTechnology/RickRollDetector/README.md

 ## Is the code in this github repo v1.0?

-No, v1.0 is the latest stable version of this extensions, the code in the master branch is a work in progress to v1.1.
+No, v1.0 is the latest stable version of this extension, as the code in the master branch of this github repo is a work in progress to v1.1.
 After v1.1 is released, it will be migrated to a branch called stable and master branch will always be the experimental build.

 ## Can I install the current WIP v1.1?